dotnet/AspNetCore.Docs/aspnetcore/blazor/state-management.md

 When a user closes and reopens their browser or reloads the page, user state held in the browser's memory is lost.

 > [!NOTE]
-> [Protected Browser Storage](xref:blazor/state-management?pivots=server#aspnet-core-protected-browser-storage) (<xref:Microsoft.AspNetCore.Components.Server.ProtectedBrowserStorage?displayProperty=fullName> namespace) relies on ASP.NET Core Data Protection and is only supported for Blazor Server apps.
+> [Protected Browser Storage](xref:blazor/state-management?pivots=server#aspnet-core-protected-browser-storage) (<xref:Microsoft.AspNetCore.Components.Server.ProtectedBrowserStorage?displayProperty=fullName> namespace) relies on ASP.NET Core Data Protection and is only supported for server-side Blazor apps.

 ## Persist state across browser sessions